cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.44.0 - 29/09/2022 =
+* Added a new line break at the end of each xml row to make a more readable xml feed and prevent large text lines.
+* Added an utf8 check to CDATA string conversion.
+* Fixed an issue where it was not possible to add a filter to the "strip tags" change value option.
+* Added an "html entity decode" option to the change value options.

 = 1.43.0 - 15/08/2022 =
 * Added a result check to the get_term_by call to prevent a PHP warning error message.
 * Fixed the auto-feed-update process for a Google Product Review Feed update.